 swim team service requirements

-Service hours are required of every family with swimmers on the Swim Team, and Dad’s Club currently requires an eight-hour service commitment.
+Service hours are required of every family with swimmers on the Swim Team, and Dad’s Club currently requires a ten-hour service commitment.
 If we’re not able to provide enough opportunities for service hours as the season progresses, we may lower the requirement.

 The swim year begins in August after the summer break, and it ends at the end of July.
 Below is the breakdown for the required hours and the fee for not working any hours.
 The fee is prorated for any hours earned that are less than the full requirement at a cost of $50 per missing hour.

 Short Course Only